awarenessxz/TempFileDrop/README.md

     - **Option C - Two-step: Metadata + Upload**
         - Submit meta-data first using `POST` method and return a `201 Created` with the location of where to upload the content
         - Submit a `PUT` request to upload content
+4. File Upload Patterns
+    - S3 Upload Proxies
+    - S3 Presigned Urls
+    - S3 Presigned Posts
-4. Possible File Upload Vulnerabilities
+5. Possible File Upload Vulnerabilities
     - **Server Side Request Forgery Vulnerability**
     - **Defend Strategies**:
         - There should be a **whitelist** of allowed file types.
 This list determines the types of files that can be uploaded,